 - How fast is your turnaround time in providing reports?

-- Do you assist with generating tax forms for local tax filing purposes?
+- Do you assist foreign employees with yearly tax filing or tax clearance?

 The benefits of cost and time savings, filing of reports and avoiding compliance issues make payroll outsourcing a popular service.
 Those advantages are multiplied for foreign firms which are unfamiliar with local payroll rules and tax laws.